headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 **Attention**: OSGi Modules are deployed as a JAR file and so the Maven module has to be built beforehand.
 Afterwards the JAR file can be deployed as OSGi Module to the AEM OSGi container.
 **Attention**: if the **Build with Maven** flag is disabled the plugin will deploy the last built archive which might not contain the latest changes.

-There are two ways to deploy the modules:
+There are three ways to deploy the modules:
-1) Deploy the OSGi Modules and **any changed** resource files
+1) Deploy the OSGi Module (will always deploy all files)
+2) Deploy any **any changed** content files
-2) Force Deploy the OSGi Modules and **all** resource files
+3) Force Deploy **all changed** content files

 The deployment of the resource files can take some time depending on the number of changed files.
 After an initial deployment the deployment should be much quicker as only the changed resources are deployed which normally only happen when files are changed outside of IntelliJ IDEA.

-The **forced** deployed will take its time as all resource files are deployed.
+The **forced** deployment will take its time as all resource files are deployed.
 This option should only be used when the project is out of sync with the server but it's execution can be limited to a selected module.

 This are the icon to deploy the modules: